hpparvi/ExoIris/doc/source/index.rst

 Support
 -------

-If you experience any difficulties with EasyTS, please submit an issue on the EasyTS `GitHub <https://github.com/hpparvi/easyts/issues>`_ repository.
+If you experience any difficulties with ExoIris, please submit an issue on the ExoIris `GitHub <https://github.com/hpparvi/easyts/issues>`_ repository.
 You are also encouraged to share suggestions or feature requests either through the same method or by reaching out to the authors directly.

 License
 -------

-EasyTS is licensed under the `GPLv3 <https://www.gnu.org/licenses/gpl-3.0.en.html>`_ license.
+ExoIris is licensed under the `GPLv3 <https://www.gnu.org/licenses/gpl-3.0.en.html>`_ license.